Is a Magdalena Island Penguin Tour Worth It? (+ Useful Tips!)

 The skua is their primary predator on the island, but because they are rather shy birds, they try to avoid the tourist-heavy areas of the island.

-When should I visit Magdalena Island?
+When is the best time to visit Magdalena Island?

 I am going to preface this entire post by saying that these penguins only hang out on Magdalena Island for part of the year!
 They are not full-time residents.